yarnpkg/berry/packages/gatsby/content/features/offline-cache.md

 ---
 category: features
-path: /features/offline-mirror
+path: /features/offline-cache
-title: "Offline Mirror"
+title: "Offline Cache"
 ---

 The offline cache is a feature that allows Yarn to work just fine even if the network goes down for any reason - whether it's because your employer didn't pay the utility bill or because the place where are hosted your packages becomes unavailable.
 It also is entirely compatible with [Zero-Installs](/features/zero-installs) and doesn't store more than a single file for each package, making it suitable for being stored within a repository.